Compass/compass/doc-src/content/help/tutorials/contributing.markdown

         compass/            - The compass framework
           stylesheets/      - The compass libraries
-          templates/        - The compass project templates and patterns blueprint/
-          stylesheets/      - The blueprint libraries
-          templates/        - The blueprint project templates and patterns lib/
+          templates/        - The compass project templates and patterns lib/
         compass.rb          - The main compass ruby library compass/